dev-tek/social_physics/README.md

 Grab some data check it for accuracy against disparate, varied and multiple sources.
 Then have fun with datasci and dataviz as you inform

-yourself and others possibly.
+yourself and others.
 In the market place of ideas, arm yourself with facts and data processing techniques

-and please dont rely solely on anecdotal opinion, social media or a guess.
+and please do not rely solely on anecdotal opinion, social media or a guess.
 Utilize Social physics possibly, right?

 Cheers,